 How to get a Maryland Real Estate License by Reciprocity

 You may get your real estate license in Maryland by reciprocity.
 If you have an active real estate license in another state, you should be able to take the Maryland portion of the PSI exam.
 You will need to get certification for each state where licensed before you can take the state portion of the PSI exam.
-By the way, Maryland uses the term “waiver” for most states, but it amounts to the same as reciprocity so we will call it reciprocity.
+By the way, Maryland uses the term “waiver” (out-of-state recognition) for most states, but it amounts to the almost the same as reciprocity.

 Here are the steps for getting your Maryland license by reciprocity.